jakob-schuster/matchbox-docs/content/reference/functions.md

 ## `average!:` <code class="type">Effect</code>

 Collects all of the numeric values sent to `average!` across all of the reads.
+To simultaneously calculate multiple averages, the `name` parameter can be used.
 At the end of execution, prints out the mean and variance.

 To avoid having to store all the numeric values, variance is calculated using [Welford's online algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance).